eProsima/DDS-Router/docs/rst/examples/echo_example.rst

 .. literalinclude:: ../../resources/examples/echo.yaml
     :language: yaml
-    :lines: 9-13
+    :lines: 13-17

 Simple Participant
 ------------------

-This Participant is configured with a name, a type and the Domain Id, which is ``0`` in this case.
+This Participant is configured with a name, a kind and the Domain Id, which is ``0`` in this case.

 .. literalinclude:: ../../resources/examples/echo.yaml
     :language: yaml
-    :lines: 19-21
+    :lines: 27-29

 Echo Participant
 ----------------

-This Participant does not require further configuration than name and type.
+This Participant does not require further configuration than name and kind.

 .. literalinclude:: ../../resources/examples/echo.yaml
     :language: yaml
-    :lines: 27-28
+    :lines: 35-36

 Execute example